sunyatasnep/Functional-Data-Structures/README.md

 Each file is a collection of implementations of a family of data structures.
 So, with Haskell for example, `heaps.hs`, `queues.hs`, etc.

+Currently I am not planning on F# variants as F# is sufficiently similar to Ocaml that translation should be straightforward.
+I will consider doing them if there is sufficient interest however.

 ## Bibliography

 (under construction)